FlorianDietz/comgra/README.md

 --path should be a folder where all your comgra results are stored.
 --group will be the name for this particular recording of comgra.
 A folder with this name will be created in --path, and it will overwrite previous results with the same name.

-For convenience, if you don't specify these parameters, the results will be stores in the library's folder instead.
+For convenience, if you don't specify these parameters, the results will be stored in the library's folder instead.

 You can visualize the results using the script in `src/scripts/server.py`, which you can call with `comgra --use-path-for-test-run`.